Cranberry & Mixed Nut Cookies

 Most fresh fruit will likely be too moist for this recipe and will cause the nut cookies to fall apart after they’ve been baked.
 However, you can make your own dried fruit in your oven.

 Yes you can!
-Just replace some of the maple syrup with extra water.
+Just replace some of the maple syrup with extra water, or vice versa.

 Substitutes & variations